canvas-medical/documentation/collections/_api/medicationrequest.md

           - name: performer [deprecated]
             description: >-
               Intended performer of administration<br><br>
               This attribute is deprecated and will be removed in a future release.
 It currently (and incorrectly) contains information about the dispenser of the medication.
+Canvas recommends disregarding this attribute.
+Information about the dispenser can be obtained from the `performer` attribute under `dispenseRequest`.
             type: json
           - name: reasonCode
             description: Reason or indication for ordering or not ordering the medication